My father migrated to England from (then-communist) Bulgaria in 1991, just after the fall of the Soviet Union.

 He was a truly inspirational person.

-We walked out of the club: me, Mr. Gladstone, and my dad, down the velvet staircase as (I realised) William Gladstone, Robert Peel, Winston Churchill and many others must have done countless times over.
+We walked out of the club: me, Mr. Gladstone, and my dad, down the velvet staircase as (I realised) William Gladstone, Winston Churchill and many others of that status must have done countless times over.

 As I write this article and look back at the events of that evening and beforehand, I am reminded that each of us has a unique story like this that not many have experienced.
 Fundamentally, I implore all of you to be proud of your heritage and stick to it like glue because, think about it, in fifty years or so, you may be the only one of your dynasty to remember your past.
 Stick to it and spread stories far and wide: that is the only way anyone learns anything, is it not?